-Leaving assets to a family member with special needs adds some complexity to a client’s estate plan.
-Individuals with special needs may be eligible for governmental or charitable benefits and leaving that individual an inheritance can disrupt or terminate those benefits.
-That being said, with a properly drafted estate plan, you can leave assets to your family member with special needs without affecting any governmental or charitable benefits that they may be receiving by using a Special Needs Trust.
-Special Needs Trusts (sometimes referred to as Supplemental Needs Trusts) include provisions that direct the Trustee to use trust funds for the supplemental needs of the beneficiary.
-Because the individual’s governmental benefits are used for primary needs (food, clothing and shelter), a trust for supplemental needs will not affect their eligibility for government benefits.
+Leaving assets to a family member with special needs adds complexity to a client’s estate plan.
+Individuals with special needs may be eligible for governmental or charitable benefits.
+Leaving that individual an inheritance can disrupt or terminate those benefits.
+That said, with a properly drafted estate plan, you can leave assets to an individual with special needs without affecting any benefits that they may be receiving.
+This is commonly accomplished through the use of Special Needs Trusts.
+Special Needs Trusts (sometimes referred to as Supplemental Needs Trusts) direct the Trustee to use trust funds for the supplemental needs of the beneficiary.
+Because the individual’s governmental or charitable benefits are used for primary needs (food, clothing and shelter), a trust for supplemental needs will not affect the individual’s eligibility for governmental or charitable benefits.

-A third party Special Needs Trust is often funded by parents, grandparents and other family members rather than by assets that belong to the special needs individual.
-Because the funds never belong to the special needs individual directly, they can be used for his or her benefit over and above any governmental benefits that the individual may be receiving.
+A third-party Special Needs Trust is often funded by parents, grandparents and other family members (rather than by assets that belong to the special needs individual).
+Because the trust funds never belong to the special needs individual directly, they can be used for his or her benefit over and above any governmental benefits that the individual may be receiving.
 Upon the beneficiary’s death, the assets pass to the remaining beneficiaries outlined in the trust.

 Applying for guardianship and/or conservatorship of individuals with special needs